 Owning a Gun Makes You Safer and a Better Survivor

-We don’t know what’s in store for our country but if you ask certain people, they’ll assure you we’re headed straight for serious disaster.
+We don’t know what’s in store for our country, but if you ask certain people, they’ll assure you we’re headed straight for serious disaster.
 Regardless of what type of disaster is on the horizon, there is no better tool to face impending doom than a firearm.
 We’ve been using firearms to survive since 1354—in war, for safety and to hunt for food.
+Owning a gun makes you a better survivor.

 Guns liberated us.
 Without them, we wouldn’t be free.